metaborg/spoofax-pie/docs/guide/eclipse_lwb/troubleshooting.md

 If this view is not open, open it by choosing <span class="guilabel">Window ‣ Show view ‣ Error Log</span> from the main menu.

 The error log contains warning and error events from all plugins running in Eclipse, including several Spoofax plugins.
+Most errors include stack traces, which help the Spoofax developers immensely in bug reports or when asking for help.
 Browse through the errors from Spoofax plugins to see if it can help you troubleshoot the problem.

 If nothing relevant is in the error log, try to consult the <span class="guilabel">Console</span> view.